websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-remote-leader-data-center.md

 truststorePath="/PATH/TO/elastic-nodes.p12"
 truststoreType="pkcs12"
 ```

-For conceptual purposes, you'll configure the read-only follower connection in [Configuring CCR in a Local/Follower Data Center](./configuring-ccr-in-a-local-follower-data-center.md).
-For transparency, all `.config` files should be provided to each DXP node.
+Copy this remote (leader) connection `.config` file to each of your follower DXP nodes to configure the same remote (write) connection.
+You'll configure the read-only follower connection in [Configuring CCR in a Local/Follower Data Center](./configuring-ccr-in-a-local-follower-data-center.md) in the local/follower DXP node in a similar fashion.

 Start the Liferay DXP server.